Take my advice! Homeschool career exploration: Don’t go to college without it!

 My kids have apprenticed with videographers, photographers, counseling offices, and resorts.
 Some of my advisees have apprenticed, volunteered or shadowed at doctor or vet offices, with Easter Seals, daycare centers (especially after working through our Early Childhood Education text), churches, engineering offices, and family stores.
 While it is not an apprenticeship, our homeschool high schoolers who do Civil Air Patrol have lots of apprentice-type experiences.

 Make sure your homeschool high schooler has some out of the box courses on his transcript.
 Sometimes, in learning a totally different subject, teens find a college major.
 My teens completed psychology, human development, History and Philosophy of the Western World, and Early Childhood Education to build a rich transcript and varied experiences.
-My oldest son liked philosophy so much that he got his PhD in Philosophy and now teaches college (and re-wrote the History/Philosophy text for me PLUS our soon to be released full philosophy text for teens: Philosophy in 4 Questions).
+My oldest son liked philosophy so much that he got his PhD in Philosophy and now teaches college (and re-wrote the History/Philosophy text for me PLUS our full philosophy text for teens: Philosophy in Four Questions).